Timezone differences

 Low Minor Within 4 days

-Step 2: Prioritise issues – Using predefined severity levels, prioritise issues based on their impact on the application and overall user experience.
-Critical issues must always receive the highest priority, as they can significantly disrupt functionality or compromise user trust.
+Step 2: Prioritise issues – Use predefined severity levels to prioritise issues based on their impact on the application and user experience.
+Critical issues should always receive the highest priority, as they can disrupt core functionality or damage user trust.

-Clearly define roles and responsibilities for each team member involved in issue resolution.
-Ensure that all stakeholders, including developers, management, and clients, are kept informed throughout the process.
-Regular status updates help maintain transparency and alignment, while also building confidence in how issues are being handled.
+Clearly define the roles and responsibilities of each team member involved in resolving issues.
+Keep all stakeholders, including developers, management, and clients, informed throughout the process.
+Regular status updates ensure transparency, maintain alignment, and build confidence in how issues are managed.

-Critical and high-severity issues require immediate action.
-These should be assigned to experienced team members who can resolve them quickly and effectively.
-Medium-severity issues should be handled by capable developers within an agreed timeframe to maintain system stability.
-Low-severity issues, while less urgent, should still be planned and resolved based on available resources and overall project priorities.
+Critical and high-severity issues require immediate attention.
+Assign them to experienced team members who can resolve them quickly and effectively.
+Medium-severity issues should be addressed within an agreed timeframe to maintain system stability.
+Low-severity issues, although less urgent, should still be planned and resolved according to resource availability and overall project priorities.

-This structured approach ensures efficient issue management, faster resolution times, and a consistently reliable application experience for users.
+This structured approach enables efficient issue management, faster resolution, and a reliable application experience for users.

-Step 3: Continuous monitoring – After the initial response, implement continuous application monitoring to confirm that issues are fully resolved and that no new problems arise.
-Ongoing monitoring helps identify hidden risks and ensures the system remains stable after fixes are deployed.
+Step 3: Continuous monitoring – After the initial response, implement continuous application monitoring to ensure issues are fully resolved and no new problems emerge.
+Ongoing monitoring helps identify hidden risks and confirms that the system remains stable after fixes are deployed.

-Tools such as New Relic and Sentry provide real-time insights into application performance, error rates, and system behaviour.
-These insights allow teams to detect anomalies early and take corrective action before users are impacted.
+Tools such as New Relic and Sentry provide real-time visibility into application performance, error rates, and overall system behaviour.
+These insights enable teams to detect anomalies early and take corrective action before users are affected.

-This proactive monitoring approach supports long-term system reliability, reduces the likelihood of future disruptions, and helps deliver a smooth and consistent user experience.
+This proactive monitoring approach strengthens long-term system reliability, reduces the risk of future disruptions, and ensures a smooth and consistent user experience.

-Step 4: Post-incident review – Conduct a post incident review to analyse the root causes of severe issues and identify measures to prevent similar problems in the future.
-This review helps teams learn from incidents and strengthen processes over time.
+Step 4: Post-incident review – Conduct a post-incident review to identify the root cause of serious issues and define steps to prevent similar problems in the future.
+This process helps teams learn from incidents and continuously improve their workflows.

-It is important to recognise that technical issues can arise at any time.
-Your application development team must be prepared to respond quickly and resolve problems efficiently, regardless of when they occur.
+Technical issues can arise at any time.
+Your application development team should be prepared to respond promptly and resolve problems efficiently, regardless of when they occur.

-These expectations should be clearly communicated during discussions with any application development team you are considering.
-Setting this standard early helps ensure accountability, faster response times, and reliable long term support.
+These expectations should be clearly discussed and agreed upon when selecting an application development team.
+Setting clear standards early ensures accountability, faster response times, and dependable long-term support.

 6.Be mindful of cultural differences

-Working with an application development team from diverse cultural backgrounds requires awareness and respect for different communication styles, work ethics, and norms.
-Being sensitive to cultural differences helps prevent misunderstandings and reduces the chances of conflict.
+Collaborating with an application development team from diverse cultural backgrounds requires awareness and mutual respect.
+Differences in communication styles, work approaches, and professional norms can influence how team members interact and make decisions.
+Being mindful of these differences helps prevent misunderstandings and reduces potential conflicts.

 7.Promote a sense of team cohesion

-Strong teamwork is essential for effective communication and long term collaboration.
-Encourage team bonding through virtual or in person activities whenever possible to build trust and rapport.
+Strong teamwork is vital for clear communication and long-term collaboration.
+Encourage team bonding through virtual or in-person activities whenever possible to build trust and strengthen relationships.

-A cohesive team is more likely to communicate openly, share ideas freely, and work together smoothly, leading to better outcomes and stronger working relationships.
+When a team feels connected, members are more likely to communicate openly, share ideas confidently, and collaborate effectively.
+This leads to better outcomes and more productive, lasting working relationships.

 8.Be flexible and accommodating